Robert Wilkins: Career

 Wilkins died on May 26, 1987, in Memphis at the age of 91.
-His son, Reverend John Wilkins (1943-2020), continued his father's gospel blues legacy.
+His son, Reverend John Wilkins (1943–2020), continued his father's gospel blues legacy.

-His best-known songs are "That's No Way to Get Along" and his reworked gospel version, "The Prodigal Son" (which was covered under that title by the Rolling Stones), "Rolling Stone", and "Old Jim Canan's".
-The Stones were forced to credit "The Prodigal Son" to Wilkins after lawyers approached the band and asked for the credit to be changed.
-Early pressings of Beggars Banquet credited only Mick Jagger and Keith Richards as composers, not Wilkins.
+His best-known songs are "That's No Way to Get Along" and his reworked gospel version, "The Prodigal Son" (covered under the title “Prodigal Son” by the Rolling Stones on their 1968 album Beggars Banquet), “Rollin' Stone” parts 1 and 2 (the first known recording of the phrase ‘Rolling Stone'), and "Old Jim Canan's".

+There were some crediting issues surrounding the Rolling Stones’ cover of “The Prodigal Son”.
+Early pressings of Beggars Banquet credited Mick Jagger and Keith Richards as composers, rather than Wilkins.
 The original Beggars Banquet toilet cover credited Wilkins.
-When the record company rejected the cover, the revised plain white cover mistakenly credited Jagger-Richards as composer.
-Recent CD releases use the toilet photo with proper credit.
+When the record company rejected the toilet cover, the revised invitation-inspired cover mistakenly credited Jagger-Richards as composer.
+Once the error was pointed out to London Records and the Stones business office, publishing, royalties and other attendant financial details were fixed, and Wilkins was properly credited.
+Recent CD reissues use the toilet cover with the correct crediting.
+Despite the confusion, Wilkins was pleased to have his song covered: “He seemed quite happy that people will be hearing his song“.